 These enterprise-wide transformations are cross-functional and involve rethinking operational models, aligning traditional organizational silos, and establishing proper governance models.
 Typical projects involve creating new revenue models by leveraging IOT data or establishing digital selling channels, optimizing operations by capturing data from smart devices, and capturing customer demand signals to improve supplier visibility and responsiveness.

-Do these digital transformation steps occur in a linear fashion?
+Do these Digital Transformation steps occur in a linear fashion?
 Likely not, in the sense that many organizations will conduct a portfolio of initiatives that may cover all three areas.
-For example, they may undertake modernization to deliver quick wins and reduce costs while at the same time begin moving applications to the Cloud, examining Cloud-based technologies for application modernization, and starting pilot programs for operating model changes leveraging the benefits of modernization efforts for process changes.
+For example, they may undertake modernization to deliver quick wins and reduce costs while at the same time beginning moving applications to the Cloud, examining Cloud-based technologies for application modernization, and starting pilot programs for operating model changes leveraging the benefits of modernization efforts for process changes.

-Building digital muscles starting with a modernization stage using a Digital Experience Platform can result in relatively quick benefits, including better customer relationships and additional revenue, more productive employees serving customers, and more efficient supply chain operations.
-If you are interested in learning more about our approach or how to leverage it in your projects, contact us using the form below.
+Building digital muscles starting with a modernization phase using a Digital Experience Platform can result in relatively quick benefits, including better customer relationships and additional revenue, more productive employees serving customers, and more efficient supply chain operations.
+Implementing our 3-phase approach to Digital Transformation ensures a successful journey and gives your company agility at critical moments.